Read

 Something must be done.
 So says an emerging elite in this country who think they know exactly what we should grow, cook and eat.
 They are the food police.

-Taking on the commandments and condescension the likes of Michael Pollan, Alice Waters, and Mark Bittman, The Food Police casts long overdue skepticism on fascist food snobbery, debunking the myths propagated by the food elite.
+The Food Police casts long overdue skepticism on fascist food snobbery, debunking the myths propagated by the food elite.
 You'll learn:

 - Organic food is not necessarily healthier or tastier (and is certainly more expensive).